bortolo/Three-tier-app-infrastructure/terraform_test_AWS/FullApplication/EC2andRDS/README.md

 ansible-playbook -i ./ec2.py ./configure_nodejs.yml -l tag_Name_fe_server
 ```

-On your preferred browser, go to `<EC2-instance-public-ip>:8080/views`, you should see a screen like this (with zero rows because db is still empty)
+On your preferred browser, go to `<EC2-instance-public-ip>:8080/views`, you should see a screen like this (with zero rows because db is still empty).

 ![appview](./images/appview.png)

+The main issue of this example is that all the database secrets are stored in a Git repository.
+This is a bad practice, in the next section you are going to see how to use AWS SecretsManager service to safely store and dynamically retrieve secrets.

 ## Requirements